 How to fix:

 If you are growing outdoors, then try putting up a wind shield around your plants to protect them from the strong winds.
-You still want some wind to blow on your plants, but simply by sticking a few bamboo sticks in the ground with some scaffold or wind breaker mesh around them will decrease the intensity of wind but keep enough airflow coming through to keep your plants healthy.
+You still want some wind to blow on your plants, but simply by sticking a few bamboo sticks in the ground with some scaffold or wind breaker mesh around them.

 Possible causes for cannabis leaves curling down

-If the leaves of your cannabis plants are curling down this could be a sign of overwatering, nutrient burn, or pest infestations.
+If the leaves of your cannabis plants are curling down, this could be a sign of overwatering, nutrient burn, or pest infestations.
 These issues disrupt the plant’s natural processes, leading to visible stress symptoms like downward curling leaves.

 Excessive humidity